heatherknoyes/BarCard/README.md

   This is BarCard! a site that lets bartenders and mixologists share there bar recipies and learn from one another. this a by group 13.
 Project #2.

-  ## Project Requirements
+  ## Project Process

-Our group used everything we've learned over the past six modules to create a real-world full-stack application that you’ll be able to showcase to potential employers.
-The user story and acceptance criteria will depend on the project that we create, but our project must fulfil the following requirements:
+Our group used everything we've learned over the past six modules to create a real-world full-stack application that you’ll be able to showcase to potential employers. here are some examples of what was used in the site!

-* Use Node.js and Express.js to create a RESTful API.
+*  We used Node.js and Express.js to create a RESTful API.

-* Use Handlebars.js as the template engine.
+*  Used Handlebars.js.

-* Use MySQL and the Sequelize ORM for the database.
+* Programs such as MySQL and the Sequelize ORM where used for the database.

-* Have both GET and POST routes for retrieving and adding new data.
+* We have both GET and POST routes for retrieving and adding new data.

-* Use at least one new library, package, or technology that we haven’t discussed.

-* Have a folder structure that meets the MVC paradigm.
+* we tired to Have a folder structure that meets the MVC paradigm.

-* Include authentication (express-session and cookies).
+* The site includes authentication (express-session and cookies).

-* Protect API keys and sensitive information with environment variables.

-* Be deployed using Heroku (with data).
+* BHeroku was used to depoly the site (with data).

-* Have a polished UI.

-* Be responsive.

-* Be interactive (i.e., accept and respond to user input).

-* Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
+* The UI is pretty polished.

+* We made sure the site is responsive threw out.

+* With Being responsive we made the site interactive.

-* Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).
+* Made a professional README (with unique name, description, screenshot, and link to deployed application).

-## Presentation Requirements

-* Elevator pitch: a one minute description of the application

-* Concept: What is your user story?
-What was your motivation for development?

-* Process: What were the technologies used?
-How were tasks and roles broken down and assigned?
-What challenges did you encounter?
-What were your successes?

-* Demo: Show your stuff!

-* Directions for Future Development

-* Links to the deployed application and the GitHub repository.

   ## [Installation](#table-of-contents)